 Our Admissions Process

-It’s simple to apply for the Arkansas Academy for Educational Equity.
+It’s simple to apply for the Equity Fellowship from the Arkansas Academy for Educational Equity.
 How to apply:

 - Submit your online application.

 - Complete four short virtual activities which measure your content knowledge, pedagogical skills, and time management ability.

 - Complete a video interview.

 - If currently teaching out of state, interview with school districts in Arkansas.